The history of machine translation in a nutshell

 Soviet Union, etc.

-Throughout the 1980s
+Throughout the 1980s research on

-research on more advanced methods and techniques
+more advanced methods and techniques continued.

-strategy was that of ‘indirect’ translation via
+that of ‘indirect’ translation via intermediary

-intermediary representations, sometimes interlingual
+representations, sometimes interlingual in nature,

-in nature, involving semantic as well as morphological
+involving semantic as well as morphological and

-and syntactic analysis and sometimes non-linguistic
+syntactic analysis and sometimes non-linguistic

 ‘knowledge bases’.
 The most notable projects of